A consideration of a portion of the prophecy of Zechariah

 According to the teachings of the Watchtower Society the Son of man “comes” on at least three occasions.
 It is believed he has already “come” in 1914 as the newly installed king of God’s kingdom; then, Christ professedly came again in 1918 as the “messenger of the covenant” in order to judge the house of God.
 Still, in spite of the belief that Christ has already initiated an ongoing judgment, Jehovah’s Witnesses are continuously exhorted to remain in expectation of his coming once more.
 Indeed, regardless of the assumption that Christ has already arrived and has bestowed his full blessing upon the faithful slave – appointing him over all of his possessions – that slave must, nevertheless, continually remain awake and ready for the master to return yet again.
 Spiritually sober individuals might rightly wonder why it would be necessary to remain in expectation of the master if the slaves have already been given the ultimate reward of entering into the joy of their master.

-Another inherent contradiction in the Watchtower’s teaching is in regards to the punishment meted out to the evil slave.
+Another inherent contradiction in the Watchtower’s teaching is in regard to the punishment meted out to the evil slave.
 Just as the apostles all nodded off to sleep in the Garden of Gethsemane as the critical hour approached, so too, the sudden, thief-like coming of the Son of man will catch all of his servants unawares – both the faithful and the wicked.
-That was well-illustrated by Jesus’ parable of the ten virgins – all ten fell asleep.
+That was well illustrated by Jesus’ parable of the ten virgins – all ten fell asleep.
 This means that the good and evil slaves (and wise and foolish virgins) are side-by-side until the master arrives for the final inspection.

 But according to the Watchtower, the master came nearly a century ago.
 And the evil slaves who were put out of the house of God were the International Bible Students who did not accept the corporate leadership of Joseph Rutherford after the death of C.T.
 Russell.
 But in what way could it be said that those sincere Bible Students were “punished with the greatest severity,” as Jesus said would be the case in regards to the wicked and sluggish slaves?
 What evidence is there that the original Bible Students were made to weep and gnash their teeth in anguish?

 While the presence of the Son of man will evidently become manifest in stages, Jesus did not speak of multiple comings spanning generations.
 The arrival of the Son of man is a one-time, unique event.
-Contrary to the teachings of the Watchtower, the arrival of Christ will ignite a fire within the house of God that will swiftly, decisively and permanently divide the approved servants of God from the unapproved.
+Contrary to the teachings of the Watchtower, the arrival of Christ will ignite a fire within the house of God that will swiftly, decisively, and permanently divide the approved servants of God from the unapproved.
 Paul described it in the 3rd chapter of Corinthians this way: “Now if anyone builds on the foundation gold, silver, precious stones, wood materials, hay, stubble, each one’s work will become manifest, for the day will show it up, because it will be revealed by means of fire; and the fire itself will prove what sort of work each one’s is.
 If anyone’s work that he has built on it remains, he will receive a reward; if anyone’s work is burned up, he will suffer loss, but he himself will be saved; yet, if so, it will be as through fire.”

 As if to dispel any ambiguity as to where the conflagration is ignited, Paul next wrote: “Do you not know that you people are God’s temple, and that the spirit of God dwells in you?
 If anyone destroys the temple of God, God will destroy him; for the temple of God is holy, which temple you people are.”